D. Alan Stevenson

 Stevenson's 1950 book The Triangular Stamps of Cape of Good Hope.

-David Alan Stevenson FRSE, F.I.C.E., FRSGS (7 February 1891 – 22 December 1971) was a lighthouse engineer from the famous Stevenson lighthouse-builder family and noted amateur philatelist.
+David Alan Stevenson (7 February 1891 – 22 December 1971) was a lighthouse engineer from the famous Stevenson lighthouse-builder family and noted amateur philatelist.

 In 1951, Stevenson was awarded the Crawford Medal by the Royal Philatelic Society London for his work The Triangular Stamps of Cape of Good Hope.

 Life

 He was born at 9 Manor Place on 7 February 1891, the son of Margaret Sherriff and Charles Alexander Stevenson.
 He was the last of a long line of lighthouse engineers.
 He was named after his uncle, David Alan Stevenson but was generally called Alan.
 The family lived at 9 Manor Place in Edinburgh's West End.
 He was educated at Edinburgh Academy 1899 to 1903, then studied civil engineering at the University of Edinburgh, graduating with a BSc in 1912.

 In 1911, he was living with his family at 28 Douglas Crescent.

 In World War I, he served as a captain in the Royal Marines as an engineer.
 His duties included setting guidance lights on the Dardanelles to aid shipping there.

 In 1919, he was elected as a Fellow of the Royal Society of Edinburgh.
 His proposers were Charles Alexander Stevenson (his father), David Alan Stevenson (his uncle), William A. P. Tait, James Simpson Pirie, Sir Thomas Hudson Beare and Harry Rainy.